Bow-Tie Analysis and AI - How to Improve Workplace Safety

 Preventing forklift hazards with barriers

-Barriers that prevent an FLT from hitting the racking could include speed limits enforced by vehicle controls, training, observation, signage, and separation of routes for vehicles and pedestrians.
+Barriers that support incident prevention in this FLT example could include speed limits enforced by vehicle controls, training, observation, signage, and separation of routes for vehicles and pedestrians.

 These safety barriers block the progression from hazard to hazardous event.
 Once an FLT has hit the racking, your key barriers might be reporting and inspecting the damage, as well as correcting any stacking problems.
 This is shown in the green part of the bowtie diagrams.

 Controlling risk requires multiple lines of defense.
-Speed delimiters may fail or be disabled, preferred routes can become blocked, and people make wrong decisions.
+Speed limiters may fail or be disabled, preferred routes can become blocked, and people may make wrong decisions.

-People might forget to report a hazardous event.
+Barrier effectiveness can degrade over time – people might forget to report a hazardous event, which is why real-time incident reporting can strengthen follow-up.
 Traditional approaches offer limited options – vehicles can be inspected more often, and workers can be reminded of the importance of reporting.

 The bow-tie model helps identify additional controls on either side of the hazardous event – what can we do to prevent the FLT from hitting the racking, and if that occurs, how can we effectively recover from and mitigate any harmful outcomes?

-When adding AI safety technology like Computer Vision as an extra defense layer, it enhances safety protocols by allowing real-time workplace safety monitoring.
+When adding AI safety technologies like computer vision as an extra defense layer, it enhances safety protocols by allowing real-time workplace safety monitoring.

 It also detects pedestrians using a vehicle-only route.
-This capability to monitor and measure these hazardous activities improves your chance of risk detection and preventing hazardous events.
+This capability to monitor and measure these hazardous activities improves risk detection and helps teams prevent hazardous events.

-If it has, the manager can arrange for an inspection of the racking and address any stacking issues if necessary.
+If a collision has occurred, the manager can arrange for an inspection of the racking and address any stacking issues if necessary.

-Bowtie diagrams serve as effective tools for improving safety.
-They illustrate the sequence of hazards, prevention, event, recovery, and outcomes.
-You can review existing barriers and identify opportunities to use new warehouse safety solutions, such as computer vision, to minimize risk.
+The bowtie methodology serves as an effective framework for improving safety.
+It illustrates the sequence of hazards, prevention, event, recovery, and outcomes, giving safety teams and stakeholders a shared visual language for managing risk.
+You can review existing barriers and identify opportunities to use Protex AI’s workplace safety software, such as computer vision, to minimize risk.

 Protex AI uses computer vision to analyze real-time video feeds and detect potential safety hazards before they occur.
 This proactive approach alerts employees to potential dangers and helps prevent accidents and injuries.